lagoon-road/lr-examples/adding-url-parameters-via-a-parser.md

 .parser(parser)
 ```

-You can now use dynamic url parts.
+You can now use dynamic url parts via the relay object, `relay.parameters`.

 > The standard parser is for urls, but you are not limited to urls by any means.
 Want to analyze JSON or some other string values, [write are parser](/guide/writing-a-parser) and become as flexible as you need to be